juhasev/sample-ninja-help/email-template-editor.md

 #### Action button section
 This section contains an action button, and, for project invitations and reminders, it may also include the **Visit member app button** if the built-in Member App is enabled.
 You must enable **Member App Action Button** in the **Elements** configuration on the left side of the screen.
 You may use markdown elements in this section.
 Click on the text to edit.

+> The **Participation reconciled** template carries no action button, so this section is hidden while you edit it and no button appears in the email your panelists receive.

 #### Signature section
 This section should contain a personal signature from the project manager.
 You may use markdown elements in this section.
 Click on the text to edit.